What will you find when you fill in for the classroom teacher?

 The kids opened up and we talked all morning.
 It was the first step in rebuilding a classroom community led by an adult who demonstrated that she cared for them first as humans.

-Long-term substitute teachers will also have to spend more time with the administration and fellow grade-level teachers to make sure the curriculum is on track within two to three days.
+Long-term substitute teachers will also have to spend more time with the administration and fellow grade-level teachers within two to three days to make sure the curriculum is on track.

-The two go hand-in-hand; if the kids have a successful day, you’ll get called back.
-And sub teachers who get called back also get called for job interviews…sooner rather than later.
+The two go hand-in-hand; if the kids have a successful day, you'll get called back.
+And a substitute teacher who gets called back also gets called for job interviews sooner rather than later.
 Read my advice on turning sub jobs into real jobs here.